-- Abscessed tooth with localized pain and swelling
+- Dental abscess with localized pain and swelling

-A growing option for seeing your dentist, telehealth or teledentistry connects patients to dentists using a variety of technologies.
-These include videoconferencing; sharing health information through photographs, video or other records; and communicating through cell phones, tablets and personal digital assistants.
-Teledentistry services can address dental conditions ranging from oral exams to crooked teeth to initial urgent or emergency care.
+A teledentists offers their consultation through virtual means without visiting a dental office.
+Presently, the most commonly used means include videoconferencing; sharing health information through photographs, video, or other records; and communicating through cell phones, tablets, and personal digital assistants.
+In addition, teledentistry services can address dental conditions, ranging from diagnostic procedures to initial urgent or emergency care.